Skip to content

 Safety notes

-• Keep shoulders relaxed between rounds.
+• Keep shoulders down and relaxed between rounds.

-• Stop if shoulder irritation increases.
+• Shorten range of motion if shoulder irritation appears.

 Swap this exercise